Mainland Tactix: Canterbury Flames

 Between 1997 and 2007, Canterbury Flames, competed in the Coca-Cola Cup/National Bank Cup league.
 In 2008, when the National Bank Cup was replaced by the ANZ Championship, Canterbury Flames were rebranded as Canterbury Tactix.

 ANZ Championship

 Between 2008 and 2016, Tactix played in the ANZ Championship.
-Helen Mahon-Stroud became the first Tactix head caoch and Julie Seymour became their first captain.
+Helen Mahon-Stroud became the first Tactix head coach and Julie Seymour became their first captain.
 Netball Mainland was established in October 2012 and Canterbury Tactix subsequently became Mainland Tactix.
 During their nine seasons in the ANZ Championship, Tactix won just 20 of their 114 games, never winning more than five games in a season and never featuring in a finals series.